LowBadget-Studio-LLC/LOT-tts/README.md

-Official repo for LOT tts python app
+Official repo for LOT tts python app.
 This app can also be downloaded on Microsoft Store